-- Promote the use of standard English. - Enable students to give extended answers using the "say it in a sentence" strategy. - Ensure the highest quality of verbal responses by encouraging students to repeat any responses that don't contain targeted vocabulary. - Provide opportunities for students to work collaboratively with others and practice verbalising their thinking. - Provide students with the opportunity to ask questions as well as answer them.
+- Promote the use of standard English. - Enable students to give extended answers using strategies such as "say it in a sentence" and "say it again but better" providing thinking time as needed. - Ensure the highest quality of verbal responses by encouraging students to repeat any responses that don't contain targeted vocabulary. - Provide structured opportunities for students to work collaboratively with others and practice verbalising their thinking. - Provide students with the opportunity to ask questions as well as answer them. - Be clear, when asking students to talk to each other, how you would like them to talk and provide vocabulary and phrases you wish them to use.
+Students should then give feedback on their discussions using these terms and phrases. - Communication should be taught through modelled examples and spoken communication should be taught by teachers who promote group interaction and emphasise voice control and clarity.